tsmith512/bframes/content/docs/cookbook/live/download-recording.md

 - Duration: `-t HH:MM:SS` specifies how long the output should be

 There are some gotchas when [Seeking with FFMPEG](http://trac.ffmpeg.org/wiki/Seeking).
-Specifying the `-ss` seek before the input performs a much faster input seek, but seems to cause either the audio or video track to be discarded from the output.
+Specifying the `-ss` seek before the input performs a much faster input seek.
-Instead, this demo specifies the seek on the _output_ side, which is slower (input still has to be processed), but it retains both tracks.

-_Also,_ when doing a simple `-c copy` stream copy, I kept losing either audio or video when pulling from HLS.
-Further, if the timestamp was not a keyframe boundary, it led to audio starting before the video.
-To retain both tracks, ensure audio and video start at the same time, and support splitting a GOP, I had to transcode.
-This is a slow operation, unfortunately.
-I'll keep testing.
+FFMPEG seems to drop either the audio or video track when seeking and doing a stream copy from the middle of an HLS manifest.
+Thus the two options:

+1. Stream copy and input seek from the DASH manifest is much faster, but if the clip occurs in the middle of a GOP/keyframe interval, the initial frames could be corrupted until the next keyframe.
+2. Output seek and transcoding from the HLS manifest is much slower, but ensures audio and video start simultaneously in a good state.

 **To download only the audio** from a video, copy the audio but discard the video: